Pancreas and kidney transplants

 During the procedure

-Surgeons perform pancreas transplants with general anesthesia, so you're unconscious during the procedure.
-The anesthesiologist or anesthetist gives you an anesthetic medication as a gas to breathe through a mask or injects a liquid medication into a vein.
+Surgeons perform pancreas transplants with general anesthesia, so you are unconscious during the procedure.
+The anesthesiologist or anesthetist gives you medication as a gas to breathe through a mask or injects a liquid medication into a vein.

 After you're unconscious: